EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Divine_Spells.md

 Increases offensive penalty: Yes
 Description: You infuse life energy back into body and your god pulls target's soul from wherever it is.
 On successfull Spell test you revive target with 5 *Wound*s (if this is more than their maximum amount they revive with one wound less than their maximum) and with *Stress* equal to half their maximum stress or 10 *Stress* whichever is lower.
 On failed test target gets revived with 10 *Wound*s (if this is more than their maximum amount they ressurect with one wound less than their maximum) and they gain maximum *Stress*.

-### Protection from opposite
+## Protection from opposite

 Actions: 1
 Upcastable: Yes
 Additional Actions: No
 Range: Full
 Increases offensive penalty: Yes
 Description: You bless target with essence of your god.
 They gain Protection from Lawful 2 if you are chaotic alignment and Protection from Chaos 2 if you are lawful alignment.
+For each spell above 3th you increase Status effect step of Protection from Neutral x by 1.

-### Hold creature
+## Hold creature

 Actions: 2
 Upcastable: Yes
 Additional Actions: No
 Range: Melee
 Increases offensive penalty: Yes
-Description: You bind target that non-intelligent creature with holy chains to stop it from acting.
+Description: You bind target that is non-intelligent creature with holy chains to stop it from acting.
 On successfull Spell test you apply Hold 2 and Slowness 2 to target.
 On failed test you apply Slowness 1 to target.
 If casted with spell level of 4th level or above you increase Status effect step of any applied status by 1.

-### True heal
+## True heal

 Actions: 2
 Upcastable: Yes